Yamato-Security/hayabusa/doc/RustPerformance-English.md

     }
 }
 ```
-By removing the clone() usage, you can reduce memory usage by up to 50%.
+By removing the clone() usage, memory usage is reduced by up to 50%.

-### Effectiveness（Example From Our Pull Request）   <!-- omit in toc -->
+### Effectiveness（Real example from a Pull Request）   <!-- omit in toc -->
-In the following example, by replacing unnecessary [clone()](https://doc.rust-lang.org/std/clone/trait.Clone.html), [to_string()](https://doc.rust-lang.org/std/string/ ToString.html), and [to_owned()](https://doc.rust-lang.org/std/borrow/trait.ToOwned.html) usage,
+In the following example, by replacing unnecessary [clone()](https://doc.rust-lang.org/std/clone/trait.Clone.html), [to_string()](https://doc.rust-lang.org/std/string/trait.ToString.html), and [to_owned()](https://doc.rust-lang.org/std/borrow/trait.ToOwned.html) usage,
 - [Reduce used memory and Skipped rule author, detect counts aggregation when --no-summary option is used #782](https://github.com/Yamato-Security/hayabusa/pull/782)

 we were able to significantly reduce memory usage.

 ## Use Iterator instead of Vec
 [Vec](https://doc.rust-lang.org/std/vec/) keeps all elements in memory, so it uses a lot of memory in proportion to the number of elements.
-If processing one element at a time is sufficient, use [Iterator](https://doc.rust-lang.org/std/iter/trait.Iterator.html) instead, which uses much less memory.
+If processing one element at a time is sufficient, then using an [Iterator](https://doc.rust-lang.org/std/iter/trait.Iterator.html) instead will use much less memory.

 ### Before  <!-- omit in toc -->
 For example, the following `return_lines()` function reads a file of about 1 GB and returns a [Vec](https://doc.rust-lang.org/std/vec/):